 This provision adds open-loop biomass heating property to the list of existing technologies that qualify for the commercial renewable energy investment tax credit in Section 48 of the Internal Revenue Code.
-Qualifying biomass heating property must operate at thermal output efficiencies of at least 65 percent HHV, and be used to generate heat, hot water, steam, or industrial process heat.
+Qualifying biomass heating property must operate at thermal output efficiencies of at least 65 percent (higher heating value) and be used to generate heat, hot water, steam or industrial process heat.

-The credit specified in this section is two-tiered.
+The credit specified in this section is two tiered.
 For those technologies that operate at thermal output efficiencies between 65 percent and 80 percent, the investment tax credit is limited to 15 percent of installed capital cost.
-Technologies operating at thermal output efficiencies greater than 80 percent would be eligible for the full 30 percent credit.
+Technologies operating at thermal output efficiencies greater than 80 percent would be eligible for the full 30 percent investment tax credit under Section 48.

-This provision would apply to expenses incurred in years following its enaction, and the tax credit would expire at the end of 2022.
+This provision would apply to expenses incurred in years following its enaction, and the tax credit would expire at the end of 2023.